emmanueluche/dune_imperium_uprising_4/Manual.md

   > Mid left on the screen
 - D. Agent Box
 - E. Reveal Box
+  > Bottom of the screen
 - F. Persuasion Cost
   > Top right on the screen
 - G. Acquire effect
-  > Not all cards have an Acquire effect.
-(Learn about Acquire on this rulebook's back cover.)
+  > Not all cards have an Acquire effect

 ## PLAYER TURN – AGENT TURN (Page 9)